-Area command is an expansion of the incident command function primarily designed to manage a very large incident that has multiple incident management teams assigned or numerous large incidents with teams assigned.
-However, an AC can be established at any time that incidents are close enough that oversight direction is required among incident management teams to ensure conflicts do not arise.
+Area command is an expansion of incident command function to manage a very large incident that has multiple incident management teams assigned or numerous large incidents with individual teams assigned.
+However, an AC can be established at any time incidents are close enough that oversight direction is required among incident management teams to ensure conflicts do not arise.

-- The functions of AC are to coordinate the determination of incident: - Objectives. - > Strategies. - Priorities for the use of critical resources allocated to the incidents assigned to the area command. - > May be responsible for the coordination of demobilization. - The organization is normally small with personnel assigned to command, planning, and logistics.
-Depending on the complexity of the interface between the incidents, specialist in other areas such as aviation, safety, or information may also be assigned to area command. - The AC is responsible for supervising, managing, and evaluating the incident management teams.
+- The functions of AC are to coordinate the determination of incident: - ➤ Objectives. - > Strategies. - > Priorities for using critical resources allocated to the incidents assigned to the area command. - > May be responsible for the coordination of demobilization. - > The organization is normally small with personnel assigned to command, planning, and logistics.
+Depending on the complexity of the interface between the incidents, specialists in other areas such as aviation, safety, or information may also be assigned to area command. - The AC is responsible for supervising, managing, and evaluating the incident management teams.